Skip to main content

 IoT filetype:pdf

-You can use built-in macros to multiply queries, for example, we want to get a very large database of forums, specify several basic queries in different languages:
+You can use built-in macros to multiply queries, for example, we want to get a very large database of forums, we specify a few main queries in different languages:

 forum